seismicman/10-FAQ-Accordion-Card-Component/README.md

 ### Continued development

-I would like to continue developing this challenges using React as main resource and complementing with other ones as HTML5, CSS, SAAS, among others.
+I would like to continue developing this challenges using React as main resource and complementing with other ones as HTML5, CSS, SAAS, Bootstrap, Tailwind among others.

 ### Useful resources